Water Law: An Overview

 Under the Absolute Dominion Rule, also called the “Absolute Ownership Rule” or the “English Rule,” a landowner may use as much ground water as possible.
-The rule does not take into account impacts on neighboring users, and as a result, one owner could monopolize the entire aquifer without incurring liability.
-This doctrine gave the incentive to pump as much water as possible, without fear of incurring penalties from a neighboring user.
-Most states have rejected this doctrine, because malicious withdrawals of water could not be enjoined.
+The rule does not take into account impacts on neighboring users, and, as a result, one owner could monopolize the entire aquifer without incurring liability.
+This doctrine creates an incentive to pump as much water as possible because of the lack of concern of incurring penalties from a neighboring user.
+Most states have rejected this doctrine, as malicious withdrawals of water could not be enjoined.
 The states that do continue to follow this doctrine allow for remedies for willful injury.
 States following this doctrine are Connecticut, Georgia, Indiana, Louisiana, Maine, Minnesota, Massachusetts, Mississippi, Rhode Island, Texas, and Vermont.

 Correlative Rights Doctrine

 The Correlative Rights Doctrine distributes water on an equitable basis among landowners and allows off-tract uses, although these uses are subordinate to on-tract uses.
-Like the Absolute Dominion Rule, Correlative Rights determine rights in groundwater based on ownership of land.
-The difference is that landowners overlying the same aquifer are limited to a reasonable share of the aquifer’s total supply, and there is not an absolute right to groundwater or an unlimited right to pump.
+Like the Absolute Dominion Rule, the Correlative Rights Doctrine determines rights in groundwater based on ownership of land.
+The difference, however, is that landowners overlying the same aquifer are limited to a reasonable share of the aquifer’s total supply, rather than having an absolute right to groundwater or an unlimited right to pump.

-The doctrine was first recognized in California in Katz v.
+This doctrine was first recognized in California in Katz v.
 Walkinshaw, 74 P. 766 (Cal.
 1903).
-The decision places the authority to allocate groundwater in the court’s hands.
 The court held that in times of shortages an overlying owner must limit withdrawals to a “fair and just proportion” of the underlying supply.
-In fights between two users, whom are both exporting the water, the court would use the doctrine of prior appropriation.
+Thus, when two users are both exporting water, the court would use the doctrine of prior appropriation.
 Finally, in disputes between an overlying landowner and an exporter, the overlying landowner receives a reasonable share of the water, even if the overlying owner is junior to the exporter.
-The states applying this doctrine include: California, Minnesota, Iowa, Arkansas, Vermont, and Oklahoma.
+The states that apply this doctrine include: Arkansas, California, Iowa, Minnesota, Oklahoma, and Vermont.
 Nebraska follows a combination of this doctrine and the Reasonable Use doctrine.

-Many western states have adopted a prior appropriation doctrine.
-Similar to the prior appropriative system for surface water, the first landowner to beneficially use or divert water from a groundwater source is given a priority over later users.
+Many western states have adopted a prior appropriation doctrine for groundwater.
+Similar to the prior appropriative system for surface water, the first landowner to beneficially use or divert water from a groundwater source is given priority over later users.
 The right, similar to the surface water system, is limited to the amount that is put to a beneficial use.
-Today many states have replaced this doctrine with a permit system, similar to the surface water permit system.
-This is the doctrine applied in Alaska, Colorado, Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
+Many states, today, have replaced this doctrine with a permit system, similar to the surface water permit system.
+This doctrine is in use in Alaska, Colorado, Idaho, Kansas, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.